By Andrew Westcott

-This circuit represents a power supply built around the L200 voltage regulator chip, available from most electronic suppliers.
-It features an internal maximum current limit of 2 amps which will be more than enough for even fairly large pieces, and lower currents can be selected when required according to the values of the appropriate resistors, values for these depending on individual requirements and guided by the table above.
+This circuit represents a simple power supply built around the L200 voltage regulator chip available from most electronic suppliers, and many other regulator chips will do the same job.
+This particular one features an internal maximum current limit of 2 amps which will be more than enough for even fairly large pieces, and lower currents can be selected when required according to the values of the appropriate resistors, values for these depending on individual requirements and guided by the table above.
 Remember, slower is definitely better for this job, and my supply has a 100mA limit on its lowest setting, with 500mA and 1 amp as intermediate settings in addition to the maximum output of 2 amps.

 Regarding the circuit diagram, R4 is permanently connected and when the switch is in position 1, is set to offer the lowest required current.
 Position 4 bypasses any limiting resistances and invokes the internal limit which is the maximum of 2 amps, whilst positions 2 and 3 are intended to offer intermediate current settings according to the resistances used, although it is entirely possible to incorporate more than the 2 intermediate settings indicated by using an appropriate switch, it is simply a matter of personal choice.
 A regulated voltage output can also be set using the variable resistor if needed and this will make for a more versatile piece of equipment, although being able to vary the regulated voltage is not necessary, and a fixed resistor of a value determined by experiment could be hard wired in to produce a voltage of around 10 - 15 volts.